EricSimonetti/Store-Microservice/README.md

 ### Store Microservice
 A Microservice made for my software design class project.
 The project is a webapplication that leads a customer through a store on an optimized path that includes every item they are looking for.
+To run the server use the command mvn liberty run in the directory of the cloned repo.
+By default ports 9081 and 9444 are used for http and https respectively.

 The store microservice has four endpoints: